 The Port Security Grant Program (PSGP) plays an important role in providing grant funding to port areas for the protection of critical port infrastructure from terrorism

-Total Funding Available in FY 2008: $388.6 million
+Total Funding Available in FY 2008: $388,600,000

-- Port authorities or other State and local agencies that provide layered security protection to federally regulated facilities in accordance with an AMSP or a facility or vessel security plan
+- Port authorities or other State and local agencies that are required to provide security services to eligible Ferry System applicants (MTSA regulated facilities) pursuant to a AMSP or a facility or vessel security plan